Director of Disability Student Services (906) 487-7324

 The Finlandia University Finnish Exchange program offers students the opportunity to experience Finnish life and culture by studying at institutions of higher education in Finland.
 Interested students work with their academic advisor to determine which of our exchange opportunities best fit.
 Students with their academic advisor may contact the Office of Admissions, (906) 487-7274, for additional information and assistance applying to a particular exchange program.
 Students are selected based on academic standing and interest and involvement in Finnish studies and culture.
 Students are expected to pay travel, personal expenses, textbooks, fees, room, and board while in Finland, although they are considered to be enrolled at Finlandia University and are thus eligible for institutional and Title IV funds to assist in covering the cost of tuition.
 Coursework completed in Finland is accepted at Finlandia as transfer credit.

-Finlandia University students may participate in the Army ROTC program offered through Michigan Technological University in Houghton, Michigan, in accordance with provisions of a collaborative agreement.
+Finlandia University students may participate in the Air Force or Army ROTC program offered through Michigan Technological University in Houghton, Michigan, in accordance with provisions of collaborative agreements.
 Scholarships are available to qualified baccalaureate degree-seeking Finlandia University students who participate in ROTC courses.
 For information, contact the Finlandia University Office of Financial Aid at (906) 487-7240.